-Bread recipes were always my desire to learn to make since I was very young.
+I always wanted to learn how to bake bread recipes since I was very young.
 Mom would take me with her to a local bakery to buy bread and rolls.
 The smell was all it took to win me over.
 The baking bread had to be the most delicious aroma in the world!
 I have been making bread now for many years.
 When my children were young the bread was eaten up as soon as it came out of the oven.
 Like me the aroma won them also.
 They were always waiting in the kitchen for the bread to be removed from the pans.

 There is nothing like the memories of baking fresh breads for your family but there are other advantages as well.
 Of course there is no comparison in taste with the commercial brands.
 The taste of good homemade bread is like nothing else.
 That is why it is usually all eaten as soon as it is baked.
 When made with whole grains it is also healthy for you to eat, adding fiber to the diet.
 It is also very economical to make.
 A loaf of white bread from the grocery is far more than what it cost you to make a loaf and it really isn’t that hard to do.

-There are basically two types of bread recipes; the yeast bread recipes and the quick bread recipes.
+I learned how to bake bread recipes.
+There are basically two types; the yeast bread recipes and the quick bread recipes.
 With both the task of baking them today is far easier than in the past of our grandparents.
 Today we have many dependable leavening agents like yeast, baking powder and baking soda to use in our bread making.
 Even our ovens are much more dependable, having consistent and controlled heat.
 I remember Mom telling me to keep quiet and not to shut a door when she had something baking in the oven.
 It was because any disturbance in the house might make the cake or bread in the oven fall.

 A package of dry yeast equals one cake of the fresh yeast.
 The dry yeast is more convenient to keep on hand.
 It does not have to be refrigerated and will last for up to one year.
 Before adding the dry yeast to the dry ingredients you must sprinkle it over lukewarm water.
 Let it stand a few minutes until it absorbs into the water before stirring the yeast water mixture into the other dry ingredients.